medic/cht-docs/content/en/apps/guides/forms/rdtoolkit-integration.md

 _Introduced in v3.12.0_

 CHT has an integration with [Rapid Diagnostic Toolkit (RDToolkit)](https://github.com/dimagi/rd-toolkit) which is an Android app developed by Dimagi that facilitates the use of Rapid Diagnostic Test (RDT) in global health care.
-The integration is only available in the CHT Android app and consist of two Enketo widgets (rdtoolkit-provision and rdtoolkit-capture) that are used in XForms to provision RDT and capture results.
+The integration is only available in the CHT Android app and consists of two Enketo widgets (rdtoolkit-provision and rdtoolkit-capture) that are used in XForms to provision RDT and capture results.

 ## Create the XForms
 It is required to create one form for provisioning RDT and one form for capturing RDT results, see [the documentation](https://docs.communityhealthtoolkit.org/apps/tutorials/app-forms/) for more details about app forms.

 ### Provisioning RDT form
-It is required to add the following labels in the “appearance” tag:
+The following labels are required in the “appearance” tag:
 * `rdtoolkit-provision`: To attach the Enketo widget that connects with the RDToolkit app.
 * `rdtoolkit-action-btn`: To attach the action button that provisions RDT, this button will open the RDToolkit app.